 Morale is higher than it was in the spring, but a lack of certainty is still tough for everyone at Noni’s, Buchanan said.

 “To be honest, keeping our spirits up is a daily struggle because there is no certainty to any kind of economic security in the future of our industry,” he said.
-“All we can do is try to serve safety and make sure no one has a chance of spreading and catching this invisible monster.”
+“All we can do is try to serve safely and make sure no one has a chance of spreading and catching this invisible monster.”

 Noni’s will consider dine-in service when Mayor Keisha Lance Bottoms moves the city to phase three of its reopening schedule.
 (Bottoms shifted to phase two earlier this month.)
 In the meantime, they are considering a COVID Era version of the drag show Misc.
 Edgewood.